mitotic/slidoc/docs/MORE.md

 The slide-specific `init` will be called in a deterministic order, to preserve the sequence in which global random generators may be called.

-The following methods should be defined for plugins, as required:
+The following methods may be defined for plugins, as needed:

 > `expect`: returns expected correct answer (for formula plugins)